-In summary, gender and women's empowerment are essential to consider in the design of interventions in Pakistan, however, the role and importance of considering gender differs by sub-group (region, socio-economic status).
-Key considerations revolve around the need to engage men and other household decision-makers but pay close attention to ensuring that such approaches do not further disempower women or put them at risk by overlychallenging existing norms.
+In summary, gender and women's empowerment are essential to consider in the design of interventions in Pakistan; however, the role and importance of considering gender differs by sub-group (region, socioeconomic status).
+Key considerations revolve around the need to engage men and other household decision-makers but pay close attention to ensuring that such approaches do not further disempower women or put them at risk by overly challenging existing norms.

-GENDER CONSIDERATIONS FOR MATERNAL NUTRITION INTERVENTIONS AND SUPPLEMENTATION IN PAKISTAN and Infant globally, Including in Pakistan.
-A variety of interventions, including those involving supplementation, target undernourished pregnant and breastfeeding women.
-A successful intervention strategy must be informed by data and evidence on potential gender barriers to effective demand, and learn from culturally specific gender norms and practices to optimize uptake while avoiding unintended harmful consequences with respect to gender inequality.
+GENDER CONSIDERATIONS FOR MATERNAL NUTRITION INTERVENTIONS AND SUPPLEMENTATION IN PAKISTAN informed by data and evidence on potential gender barriers to effective demand, and learning from culturally specific gender norms and practices to optimize uptake while avoiding unintended harmful consequences with respect to gender inequality.
 This brief is intended to inform the design of nutrition interventions, especially those involving supplements, for pregnant and breastfeeding women in Pakistan by: (1) analyzing regional and sociodemographic variations in intrahousehold decision-making, antenatal care, and food expenditures; (2) identifying key gender norms and practices with relevance for nutrition; and (3) synthesizing evidence from previous interventions engaging men and addressing norms to improve MNCH in Pakistan and other South Asian countries.

 Improving maternal nutrition is essential to improve the health of the mother and infant globally, including in Pakistan.
-A variety of interventions, including those involving
+A variety of interventions, including those involving supplementation, target undernourished pregnant and breastfeeding women.
+A successful intervention strategy must be